NeuromatchAcademy/course-content/_sources/projects/docs/project_guidance.md

 It's also really important that you start to play with the data related to your topic.
 One of the big challenges with these sorts of projects is actually understanding the data that you have.
 * Start by running the provided notebooks for the dataset you're interested in.
 There should be a loading notebook, and some further analysis notebooks interspersed among the project templates.
 Even if you are not using a project template, they are likely to contain useful code to get you started, especially if you are doing a theory project.
 * Try to understand what is being plotted and how.
 What is the x-axis, what is the y-axis?
 Is this one neuron or many?
-Are there multiple areas available to you?
+Are there multiple brain areas available to you?
 * Pay attention to the code libraries being used, and the way the data is accessed / binned / aligned.
 You will reuse some of these code elements to start doing your own analyses in later days.
 * Make some small changes to the code.
 Even if it's just to change how a plot appears.